kitttn/temptest/Quick-Start-Guide.md

 * “6” is the i2c bus number, which could be different on your AP (e.g. “1” rather than “6”).
 * On some APs other than the Jetson TK1, you may have to load the i2c-dev kernel module before using the i2c-tools.

-You can also use i2cget to read a specfic value, e.g.:
+You can also use i2cget to read a specific value, e.g.:
 ````
 $ i2cget 6 0x29 3 c
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!